open-ephys/onix1-bonsai-docs/articles/getting-started/index.md

 place operators (and understand what an operator is), reorder a workflow, run a workflow, and finally visualize data.

-For those who are already familiar with Bonsai and Onix and are looking for a particular device or headstage to learn about and how to utilize, visit the <xref:hardware>.
+For those who are already familiar with Bonsai and ONIX and are looking for a particular device or headstage to learn about and how to utilize, visit the <xref:hardware>.